Mustafiz04/Contribute-to-HacktoberFest2021/Data Structure/Array/README.md

 ## Array
-Array is a linear data structure in computer science.Values stored in it should be of same data type.
+Array is a linear data structure in computer science.Values stored in array should be of same data type.
 DECLARATION OF ARRAY: int arr[n]
 ->Here "int" denotes the datatype of values stored in array,n denotes the size of array if array elements are not known  beforehand.
 TAKING INPUT: